course-dprep/Start_of_Academic_Year_relationship_with_AirBnB_Market/README.md

 ## 4. Repository Overview
 ### 4.1 Repository Contents
 The repository consists of three main directories, namely, "data", "src", and "gen".

-The "data" directory is used to store raw data (which is not uploaded on GitHub but can be retreived from the AirBnB website or by running the respective script), the "src" directory contains the source code of the project, and the "gen" directory stores all generated files.
+The "data" directory is used to store the data files.
+(Those are not uploaded on GitHub but can be retreived on the user's local machine by running the respective script.
+In GitHub, the user will find a readme file which gives information about the data files contents and the data manipulation performed).

+The "src" directory contains the source code of the project, and the "gen" directory stores all generated files.

-   Within the "gen" and "src" directories, there are sub-directories for the data preparation and the data analysis stages; namely, "data-preparation" and "analysis".
+Within the "gen" and "src" directories, there are sub-directories for the data preparation and the data analysis stages, as well as the final deliverable of the project; namely, "data-preparation", "analysis", and "paper".

 Within these sub-directories, there are folders aimed for storing any temporary files ("temp"), and final products from the various stages in the pipeline ("output").

 The final deliverable of the project is stored in the "paper" sub-directory within the "gen" directory.

+(Note: There are makefiles in the general directory, as well as all sub-directories of the "src" folder as those are used for the pipeline automation.)

 ### 4.2 Repository Structure